Common Mistakes Car Accident Victims Make and How to Avoid Them

 You want to remain at the scene, assess the damage, and exchange contact information with the other driver.
 If you are hurt, your health should be your primary concern.

 Remain at the scene and contact law enforcement.
 You want a record of the crash.
 You may need this information if you develop injuries or notice vehicle damage.
-If you pursue legal action down the line, you will want all the evidence possible to help establish your case.
+If you pursue legal action, you will want all the evidence possible to help establish your case.

 Not Calling the Police

-If you will be filing any type of insurance claim, you must notify the police after a car accident.
-Although a police report is not irrefutable proof, the report provides a starting point for insurance companies and any potential legal action down the road.
+If you file any insurance claim, you must notify the police after a car accident.
+Although a police report is not irrefutable proof, the report provides a starting point for insurance companies and any potential legal action.

 When you fail to notify the police, the case becomes your word against the other driver.
 This creates a more challenging situation if you wish to pursue legal action.